• Skip to primary navigation

 Prospectus: Awarded annually, the Scholarship provides recipients with a monetary award of $3,000, exhibition of their work at the Griffin Museum of Photography, and a volume from John’s personal library of photography books.
 The Scholarship seeks to provide a watershed moment in the professional lives of emerging photographers, providing them with the support and encouragement necessary to develop, articulate and grow their own vision for photography.

-We are pleased to announce Bridget Jourgensen‘s project, Homeshadows, as the 2024 Chervinsky Prize Winner.
+Bridget Jourgensen‘s project, Homeshadows, 2024 Chervinsky Prize Winner.
 See the announcement here.

 Footer